Machu Picchu: Daily life in Machu Picchu

 During its use as an estate, it is estimated that about 750 people lived there, with most serving as support staff (yanaconas) who lived there permanently.
 Though the estate belonged to Pachacutec, religious specialists and temporary specialized workers (mayocs) lived there as well, most likely for the ruler's well-being and enjoyment.
-During winter, which was usually the harsher season, staffing was reduced to a few hundred servants and a few religious specialists focused on maintenance alone.
+During winter, which was usually the harsher season, staffing was reduced to a few hundred servants, and a few religious specialists focused on maintenance alone.

 Studies of skeletal remains found at Machu Picchu show that most people who lived there were immigrants from diverse backgrounds.
+Genome-wide analyses indicate that the retainer community (yanacona and former aclla) was genetically diverse, including Andean, coastal, Ecuadorian, and Amazonian ancestries, with individuals of different ancestries living, reproducing, and being buried together.
 They lacked the chemical markers and osteological markers they would have if they had been living there their entire lives.
 Instead, research into skeletal remains has found bone damage from various species of water parasites indigenous to different areas of Peru.
-There were also varying osteological stressors and varying chemical densities suggesting varying long-term diets characteristic of specific regions that were spaced apart.
+There were also varying osteological stressors and varying chemical densities, suggesting varying long-term diets characteristic of specific regions that were spaced apart.
 These diets are composed of varying levels of maize, potatoes, grains, legumes, and fish, but the last-known short-term diet for these people was overall composed of less fish and more corn.
 This suggests that several of the immigrants were from more coastal areas and moved to Machu Picchu, where corn was a larger portion of food intake.
 Most skeletal remains found at the site had lower levels of arthritis and bone fractures than those found in most sites of the Inca Empire.
 Incan individuals who had arthritis and bone fractures were typically those who performed heavy physical labor (such as the Mit'a) or served in the Inca military.

 Animals are also suspected to have been brought to Machu Picchu, as there were several bones found that were not native to the area.
 Most animal bones found were from llamas and alpacas.
 These animals naturally live at altitudes of 4000 m rather than the 2400 m elevation of Machu Picchu.
 Most likely, these animals were brought in from the Puna region for meat consumption and for their pelts.
 Guinea pigs were also found at the site in special tomb caves, suggesting that they were at least used for funerary rituals, as it was common throughout the Inca Empire to use them for sacrifices and meat.
 Six dogs were also recovered from the site.
 Due to their placements among the human remains, it is believed that they served as companions of the dead.